 Nowadays, the startup mania is spreading across the globe like a wildfire.
 New companies, products, ideas, jobs – the abundance of “new” is overwhelming.
 And this is good because the rules of the game are equal for both business veterans and yearning newcomers.
 The lack of experience or funds is no longer an obstacle for newbies.
-In theory, everyone can have their own piece of a pie, and that’s what we love about startups.
+In theory, everyone can have their own piece of the pie, and that’s what we love about startups.

-In order to find the answers, let’s discuss 4 cornerstones each startup must be standing on.
+To find the answers, let’s discuss 4 cornerstones each startup must be standing on.